tinko26/ao/docs/api/src/ao_sys/ao_stream4obj.h.md

 typedef struct ao_spop_obj_t ao_spop_obj_t;
 ```

-This type represents the popping of an object from a stream.
+Represents the popping of an object from a stream.

 ## `ao_spush_obj_t`